The TMT Early-Career Initiative: preparing a global network of early-career scientists and engineers to advance the TMT partnership.

 Please indicate what level of travel support you would require from TECI in order to attend the workshop.

-NO TRAVEL AWARD: you are able to cover the costs of your lodging, ground transportation, and airfare
+NO TRAVEL AWARD: you are able to cover the costs of your lodging, airfare, ground transportation, and meals

 What airport will you be departing from and returning to before and after the workshop?
-Please use 3-letter airport code, e.g. YYZ for Toronto Pearson International Airport.
+Please use 3-letter airport code, e.g. NRT for Narita International Airport.
 This information will help us manage travel funds.

-Workshop activities including tours will take place every day from Dec.
-2-9, except for a free day for participants on either Thursday, Dec.
-6 or Friday, Dec.
-7. Participants will be expected to attend all workshop sessions.
+Workshop activities including tours will take place every day from May 26 - June 1, except for a free day for participants on Saturday, May 30.
+Participants will be expected to attend all workshop sessions.

 The workshop will be conducted entirely in English, and we will encourage international collaboration in English.
 While fluency in every aspect of English is not required, we want to make sure that participants are able to fully participate in the workshop and be able to gain as much as possible from speakers and peers.